prefab-cloud/prefab-cloud-docs-web/docs/sdks/react-native.md

 `afterEvaluationCallback` will be called each time you evaluate a feature flag using `get` or `isEnabled`.

+## Telemetry

+By default, Prefab will collect summary counts of feature flag evaluations to help you understand how your flags are being used in the real world.
+You can opt out of this behavior by passing `collectEvaluationSummaries={false}` when initializing `PrefabProvider`.

 ## Testing

 Wrap the component under test in a `PrefabTestProvider` and provide a config object to set up your test state.